“I hold this against you: You have forsaken the love you had at first. Consider how far you have fallen! Repent and do the things you did at first.”

 More from the Girlfriends

 Today’s devotion was adapted from my book, A 14-Day Romance Challenge: Reigniting Passion in Your Marriage.
 Click here for a fun video sure to make you smile!
-I’m offering a special Valentine’s Marriage Bundle with discounts on four of my favorite marriage resources from February 1-16, so click on over!
-Let’s make 2018 a year to strengthen our marriages and pray for our men.
+Also, I’m offering a Valentine’s Romance Bundle!
+Let’s make 2020 a year to strengthen our marriages and pray for our men.